 |F834||Van Galen||Fitting out||Amsterdam|

-This class of 10 ships were very similar to the German Bremen class and were primarily an ASW patrol and escort ship.
-Slightly larger than the Karel Doorman class these ships carried two helicopters, but otherwise had a similar armament and older sensors.
+This class of 10 ships were similar to the German Bremen frigates and focused primarily an ASW patrol and escort duties.
+Slightly larger than the Karel Doorman these ships carried two helicopters, but otherwise had a similar armament but older sensors.

 |F808||Callenburgh||Active||West Pacific||Port Call NZ|